msc-computer-science-group-4/New-Bank-Group-4/README.md

 1. Show My Accounts - Java method associated to it: showMyAccounts()
 2. Transfer to another user - Java method associated to it: transferToUser() (based within the server/NewBank.java class)
 3. Transfer to another owned account - Java method associated to it transferToSelf() (based within the server/NewBank.java class)
-4. Create New Account - Java method associated to it createLoginAccount()
+4. Create New Account - Java method associated to it createLoginAccount() (based within the server/NewBank.java class)
 5. Close an Account - Java method associated to it: closeAccount() (based within the server/Customer.java class)
 6. Add Funds to an Account - Java method associated to it addMoneyToAccount() (based within the server/NewBank.java class)
 7. Show NewBank Loan Ledger (all customers) - Java method associated to it: loansToString() in server/NewBank.java